HomeAboutWorkBlogContact

 Building Secure Forms in Next.js: A Comprehensive Guide

-Today we are going to use Next.js to build a simple , secure and user-friendly forms using a powerful combination of libraries:
+In this guide, we will explore how to build secure, user-friendly forms in Next.js using a powerful combination of libraries:

-1. React-Hook-Form - Streamlines form state management, user interactions, and simplifies form handling
+1. React-Hook-Form - Simplifies form state management and user interactions.

-3. Tailwind CSS - To style our forms
+3. Tailwind CSS - Efficiently styles our forms.

-Insecure forms can be exploited by malicious actors through attacks like SQL injection and cross-site scripting (XSS).
-These attacks can compromise your application's security and potentially steal sensitive data.
-Additionally, proper validation ensures you receive the data in the expected format, improving data integrity and user experience.
+Insecure forms can be exploited through attacks like SQL injection and cross-site scripting (XSS), compromising your application's security and potentially stealing sensitive data.
+Proper validation ensures data integrity and enhances user experience.

 import { useForm } from 'react-hook-form';